lsst-tstn/tstn-025/index.rst

 The test can only be accomplished by running the ``set_summary_state.py`` script with all component states set to ``OFFLINE``\ .
 The *Watcher* and *ScriptQueue*\ s should be done last.
 Once all components are verified to be ``OFFLINE``, the entire system needs to be turned off and restarted.
-The procedure for turning off the different subsystems is not covered in this document.
+The procedure for turning off the different subsystems is `available <https://confluence.lsstcorp.org/pages/viewpage.action?pageId=151851736>`_.
 Once the entire systems have been restarted, the :ref:`Enabled_Test` should be run again.

 .. rubric:: References